-- 1. Students should take CHEM 4A and CHEM 4B during their freshmen year, and CHEM 112A and CHEM 112B during their sophomore year. - Students who join the program after completing a general chemistry sequence that does not include quantitative analysis are required to take CHEM 4B, CHEM 15, or CHEM 105. - Students who join the program after completing CHEM 3A plus CHEM 3AL and CHEM 3B plus CHEM 3BL at Berkeley are allowed to substitute those courses for CHEM 112A and CHEM 112B.
-Students who join the program after completing only CHEM 3A plus CHEM 3AL at Berkeley are recommended to take CHEM 112B. - A grade of C- or better is required in CHEM 4A before taking CHEM 4B, in CHEM 4B before taking more advanced courses, and in CHEM 112A before taking CHEM 112B. - A grade of C- or better is required in CHEM 112A before taking BIOLOGY 1A. - 6.
-Freshmen must take CHEM 96 during their first fall semester at Berkeley. - 7.
-Students should start MATH 1A in the first semester of their freshman year. - Students should start PHYSICS 7A in the second semester of the freshman year.
-Substitution of PHYSICS 8A and PHYSICS 8B is allowed, but PHYSICS 7A and PHYSICS 7B are recommended. - 9.
+- 1. Students should take CHEM 4A and CHEM 4B during their freshman year, and CHEM 112A and CHEM 112B during their sophomore year. - A grade of C- or better is required in CHEM 4A before taking CHEM 4B, in CHEM 4B before taking more advanced courses, and in CHEM 112A before taking CHEM 112B. - 3.
+A grade of C- or better is recommended in CHEM 112A before taking BIOLOGY 1A. - Students who join the program after completing a general chemistry sequence that does not include quantitative analysis are required to take CHEM 4B, CHEM 15, or CHEM 105. - Students who join the program after completing CHEM 3A plus CHEM 3AL and CHEM 3B plus CHEM 3BL at Berkeley are allowed to substitute those courses for CHEM 112A and CHEM 112B.
+Students who join the program after completing only CHEM 3A plus CHEM 3AL at Berkeley are recommended to take CHEM 112B. - Students should start MATH 1A in the first semester of their freshman year. - 7.
+Students should start PHYSICS 7A in the second semester of their freshman year. - 8.
 Beginning Fall 2017, CHEM 112A and 112B will be replaced by CHEM 12A and CHEM 12B.